fenago/ml-scikit-keras-tensorflow/labs/lab_11.md

     more optimizer you can try if you experience problems with Adam on some task.

-Nadam

-:   Nadam optimization is Adam optimization plus the Nesterov trick, so
+Nadam: Nadam optimization is Adam optimization plus the Nesterov trick, so
     it will often converge slightly faster than Adam.
 In [his report introducing this
     technique](https://homl.info/nadam), ^[19]